 I knew it was up there; I didn’t know it was that high.

 Yeah, we have quite a few.
 I believe we have eight in South Florida, so we’re really making a major investment in the Southeast.

 Well, the Florida housing market is getting better, the Florida economy is getting better, so it’s probably not a bad place to be as long as too many people don’t follow you in the new development side.

 Well, I think in South Florida, in Boca Raton and in Fort Lauderdale, it seems like in the markets here, there hasn’t been a lot of new product built here and I think the markets are ready for some new product.

 The 32-page pdf from 2012 describing the project is below:

 From a reader:

 I’ve addressed the situation with the school’s transportation department as well as the Principal of the school.
-I talked to Faye Ingraham at Transportation Services and told her the situation, she said there won’t much they could do but recommend a training course for the driver.
+I talked to Faye Ingraham at Transportation Services and told her the situation, she said there wasn’t much they could do but recommend a training course for the driver and maybe even traffic violator schools considering his aggressive driving.
 She wanted me to send an Email of the incident, so I obliged and forwarded it to the Principal as well.